metno/weamyl-metcap/README.md

 ## Local development and testing

 Both the API and the database with sample data run as Docker containers.
-All test have been done on a standard **Ubuntu 22.04 LTS** desktop installation.
+All tests have been done on a standard **Ubuntu 22.04 LTS** desktop installation.

 To use the API in your local environment you must: